trywilco/ditto-android/Readme.md

 Ditto requires the planets collection to have change stream pre and post images enabled.
 The following commands update the collection in order to enable [Change Stream Pre and Post Images](https://docs.ditto.live/cloud/mongodb-connector#create-mongodb-collections).

-With the MongoDB Shell installed, run the following commands, replacing <username> with a username that has admin rights to the cluster:
+With the MongoDB Shell installed, run the following commands, replacing the srv:// with the proper connection string for your cluster and <username> with a username that has admin rights to the cluster:

 ```sh
 mongosh "mongodb+srv://freecluster.abcd1.mongodb.net/sample_guides"